Master of Theology

 Further Study

-The Master of Theology degree can be a basis for further study at the doctoral level.
+The Master of Theology degree (with thesis) can be a basis for further study in the Doctor of Theology program at LTS.

 Program Content